 - Total Drama Island, with its numerous Ship Tease moments, provides examples.
 For example, both Trent and Courtney saw themselves in a love triangle when their respective Love Interests, Gwen and Duncan, became friendly during TDA.
 (Though this may be subverted by the Ass Pulled Retcon in season three claiming that Gwen had always had a crush on Duncan.)

 - The inversion may be even more common, when a character is in a love triangle but doesn't notice; Cody's obliviousness to Trent/Gwen in season one would probably be the clearest example (later to be replicated with Cody/Gwen/Duncan in season three).

 - An episode of The Simpsons had the family visiting a dude ranch and Lisa falling for a cute boy (voiced by Johnathan Taylor-Thomas).
 When she runs into a girl who is looking for the boy, Lisa tries to get rid of her.
-It turns out that girl was the boy's cousin, and Lisa's actions make him hate her.
+It turns out that girl was the boy's sister, and Lisa's actions make him hate her.

 - On Adventure Time Finn and Jake both believe that Finn's former Precocious Crush, Princess Bubblegum, has suddenly started to like Finn right when he's become interested in Flame Princess.
 In reality she was objecting to their relationship for another reason.